 For the convenience of the reader, in the following we summarize our main results: \begin{itemize} \item We derived a diagrammatic representation of perturbative contributions to the purity $\gamma$ of the reduced density matrix $\rho(p)$ of a single Fourier mode $\bfp$.
 The result is remarkably simple.
 Moreover, our analysis applies also to perturbative calculations of $\Tr \rho^N$ for any $N$.
 We get

 where $D^{(c)}$ is the set of diagrams defined in~\eqref{eq:Ddiagdef}. \item We compared our perturbative unitarity bounds from purity, or \textit{purity bounds} for short, to partial wave bounds in flat space for simple cubic interactions of a massive scalar with itself and with another massive scalar.
-For general interactions we found that the bounds are qualitatively similar and can be related to the scaling expected by estimating higher order contributions. \item Purity bounds can be weaker but also much stronger than partial wave bounds.
+For general interactions we found that the bounds are qualitatively similar and can be related to the scaling expected by estimating higher order contributions.
+One should keep in mind that perturbation theory may break down in different regimes for different observables.
+For a more in depth discussion of this issue see the text around \eqref{below320}. \item Purity bounds can be weaker but also much stronger than partial wave bounds.
 An extreme example is the field redefinition of a free theory.
 Since amplitudes are field-redefinition invariant, partial waves do not provide any bounds.
 Conversely, purity detects the physical effect that different Fourier modes of the interacting ``redefined" field are coupled to each other and correctly diagnoses the breakdown of perturbation theory \item We used our purity bounds to detect the range of validity of perturbative scalar field theories in de Sitter spacetime, focusing on interactions that are relevant for inflation, such as those arising in the effective field theory of inflation \cite{Cheung:2007st}.